Cultivating Forgiveness for your Spouse in Your Marriage

 Stay current

 Because our husband (or wife) may say or do things that hurt our feelings and build up over time, it’s important to stay current with our forgiveness.
+When we hold on to past hurts we cultivate negative emotions instead of positive ones.
+This negativity impacts our mental health which also impacts our physical health.
 Before we get to the process, let’s look at some general forgiveness facts.

 Forgiveness and the Bible